rust-lang/blog.rust-lang.org/posts/inside-rust/2024-09-04-electing-new-project-directors.md

 ## Acknowledgements

 A number of people have been involved in designing and launching this election process and we wish to extend a heartfelt thanks to all of them!
-We'd especially like to thank the members of the Project Director Election Proposal Committee: Jane Losare-Lusby, Eric Holk, and Ryan Levick.
+We'd especially like to thank Eric Holk and Ryan Levick for helping to improve our process.
-Additionally, many members of the Rust Community have provided feedback and thoughtful discussions that led to significant improvements to the process.
-We are grateful for all of your contributions.